 The main difference between a credit card and a charge card is that charge cards don’t allow you to carry a balance from one month to the next, while credit cards do.
 Both types of cards allow you to buy now and pay later, but charge cards require that payment to be for the full amount you owe at the end of the billing cycle.
 Traditional credit cards require you to pay just a portion of your balance by the due date each month to keep your account in good standing.

 It’s important to note that a charge card actually is a type of credit card – just a unique one.
 Charge cards and other credit cards are different in more ways, too.
-For example, charge cards are more likely to have no preset spending limit.
-That doesn’t mean you have no limit, just that you won’t know your limit.

 Now that you’re familiar with the fundamental differences between charge cards and credit cards, you can take a look at some of the best that both types have to offer.